Foyesade Oluokun: 2021 season

 Before the season began, new head coach Arthur Smith moved Oluokun to the starting MIKE linebacker position.

 In Week 3 against the New York Giants, Oluokun recorded 14 tackles in the 17–14 win.
 In Week 6 against the Miami Dolphins, Oluokun recorded 13 tackles and an interception in the 30–28 win.
 In Week 7 against the Carolina Panthers, Oluokun had a career-high 16 tackles in the 13–19 loss.

 In Week 16, Oluokun had 14 tackles and intercepted Tim Boyle with less than 40 seconds left, sealing a 20–16 win over the Detroit Lions.
 His performance earned him NFC Defensive Player of the Week.
 In Week 17, Oluokun Had 13 total tackles, 2 pass deflections, and intercepted Josh Allen in the 15–29 loss to the Buffalo Bills.
 He led the league in tackles, the seventh-most single season tackles in NFL history.

 Jacksonville Jaguars

 On March 16, 2022, Oluokun signed a three-year, $45 million deal with the Jacksonville Jaguars.

 Oluokun led the NFL in tackles in 2022 for the second straight year.
 In Week 7 of the 2023 season, he had a 24-yard interception returned for a touchdown against the Saints.
 In the 2023 season, he had 2.5 sacks, 173 total tackles (111 solo), one interception, six passes defended, one forced fumble, and three fumble recoveries.

 On March 29, 2024, Oluokun signed a new four-year, $45 million contract, keeping him under contract with the Jaguars through the 2027 season.
+He finished the 2024 season with one sack, 108 total tackles (60 solo), one interception, and seven passes defended.

-In Week 1 of the 2025 season, Oluokun recorded 10 tackles, a pass breakup, an interception, and a forced fumble in a 26-10 win over the Carolina Panthers, earning AFC Defensive Player of the Week.
+In Week 1 of the 2025 season, Oluokun recorded 10 tackles, a pass breakup, an interception, and a forced fumble in a 26–10 win over the Carolina Panthers, earning AFC Defensive Player of the Week.
+He finished the 2025 season with one sack, 143 total tackles (69 solo), one interception, 11 passes defended, two forced fumbles, and one fumble recovery.